c4cs/c4cs.github.io/_commands/tools/emacs.md

 $ emacs -geometry 70x24 filename
 ~~~

-Open a frame wirh 70 chars wide and 24 chars high.
+Open a frame with 70 chars wide and 24 chars high.

 ##### Break it down